-One of the best things about going on safari is leaving all the hubbub of your daily work and life behind, and truly immersing yourself in nature.
+One of the best things about going on safari is leaving the hubbub of your daily life behind and truly immersing yourself in nature.
 The vibrations you sense should come from the rumbling stomach of an elephant, not the phone in your back pocket.

 More Tips on Staying Connected

 - Keep all your electronic gadgets on airplane mode and/or no-roaming to avoid extra costs and draining your battery.
 Practice how to do this before you leave.
-If you don’t know how to, ask any 13 year old and they will figure it out in seconds.
+If you don’t know how to, ask any 13-year-old and they will figure it out in seconds

 - Bring the right adapters to recharge your phone/tablet.
 There’ll be sockets for charging your phone in your room/tent or the lounge/dining areas

 - Set up a web-based email account if you haven’t already – such as Gmail – to make it easy to access your emails.

 - If your cell phone does not work despite your best efforts, don’t panic.
 Every safari camp or lodge, no matter how remote, will have a cell phone or satellite phone at their base that works in emergencies.
 Leave a detailed itinerary of your trip with someone at home, along with contact numbers (including the international dialing code) and they will be able to reach you.